bbauska/UC-Davis-JS-Basics/readme.md

 with its parentheses in its curly braces, and then one more set of parentheses to make it run.
 This will run when the page loads.
 I can move this down and I can stick in here, **use strict**.
-That will make sure that I\'m not introducing any variables by accident in the global scope.
+That will make sure that I&apos;m not introducing any variables by accident in the global scope.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->